github/developer.github.com/content/changes/2015-05-26-repository-redirects-are-coming.md

 author_name: jasonrudolph
 ---

-Last month, we announced the [upcoming repository redirect behavior for the API][original-announcement], and we made it available for developers to preview.
+Last month, we announced the [upcoming repository redirect behavior for the API][original announcement], and we made it available for developers to preview.
 Starting **July 21, 2015**, the API will automatically provide these redirects for all API consumers.

 To learn more about repository redirects and how they will benefit your applications, be sure to check out the [original announcement][].